marcoagpinto/aoo-mozilla-en-dict/README.md

 - Improve performance for software using these dictionaries.

 **Community feedback will be essential** during this transition.
 Any unexpected issues or missing words should be reported quickly so they can be fixed before the new system becomes the standard.

----

-#### ⚠ NOTICE:
-<B>I have been publicly criticised for my GB dictionary, even in front of other developers.
-They only point out flaws instead of suggesting new words or corrections.

-There are millions of words, and I can't manage them all alone.

-This project is very serious.
-I spend hundreds of EUR yearly on web hosting, domains, and a premium Oxford Dictionaries account so that everyone can enjoy quality work for free.

-I am a disabled person and open-source is almost all I have left in life.</B>